ccamel/awesome-ccamel/README.md

 - [opus-domini/fast-shot](https://github.com/opus-domini/fast-shot) - Hit your API targets with rapid-fire precision using Go's fastest and simple HTTP Client.
 - [oraichain/orai](https://github.com/oraichain/orai) - Monolithic repository of everything Oraichain
 - [orcaman/concurrent-map](https://github.com/orcaman/concurrent-map) - a thread-safe concurrent map for go
-- [ory/hydra](https://github.com/ory/hydra) - The most scalable and customizable OpenID Certified™ OpenID Connect and OAuth Provider on the market.
+- [ory/hydra](https://github.com/ory/hydra) - The only web-scale, fully customizable OpenID Certified™ OpenID Connect and OAuth2 Provider in the world.
 Become an OpenID Connect and OAuth2 Provider over night.
-Broad support for related RFCs.
 Written in Go, cloud native, headless, API-first.
 Available as a service on Ory Network and for self-hosters.
+Relied upon by OpenAI and others for web-scale security.
 - [ory/keto](https://github.com/ory/keto) - The most scalable and customizable permission server on the market.
 Fix your slow or broken permission system with Google's proven "Zanzibar" approach.
 Supports ACL, RBAC, and more.
 Written in Go, cloud native, headless, API-first.
 Available as a service on Ory Network and for self-hosters.
 - [osmosis-labs/assetlists](https://github.com/osmosis-labs/assetlists) -
 - [osmosis-labs/fee-abstraction](https://github.com/osmosis-labs/fee-abstraction) - Enable users on any Cosmos chain with IBC connections to pay fee using IBC tokens.